kramskb1/Visualizing-Data-with-Leaflet-leaflet-challenge/README.md

 	An earthquake data set was visualized.
 The USGS GeoJSON Feed Page was visited.
 I picked the data set “All Earthquakes from the Past 7 Days” to visualize.
 I was given a JSON representation of that data.
 I used the URL of this JSON to pull in the data for my visualization.
+	A map was created using Leaflet that plotted all of the earthquakes from the data set based on their longitude and latitude.
+The data markers reflected the magnitude of the earthquake by their size and depth of the earthquake by color.
+Earthquakes with higher magnitudes appeared larger.
+Earthquakes with greater depth appeared darker in color.
+The depth of the earth was found as the third coordinate of each earthquake.